Cotton States and International Exposition: Background

-Bradford Lee Gilbert was the supervising architect for the exposition.
+Bradford Lee Gilbert was the supervising architect.
 He designed the Administration Building with the Main Entrance and Exits, the Agricultural Building, the Auditorium, the Chime Tower and Band Stand, the Electricity Building, the Fire Building, the Machinery Hall, the Manufacturers & Liberal Arts Building, the Minerals and Forestry Building, the Negro Building, the Semi-Circular Entrance and Exit Gateway, the Transportation Building, and the United States Government Building.